 \section{Scope and interpretation of benchmarking results}

-Benchmarks are often focused on finding the `top' performing method, or on generating ranked lists of methods.
+Benchmarks are often focused on finding the `top' performing method(s), or on generating rankings.
 While this is valid in a few fields with clearly defined goals, such as image recognition \cite{Khan2018-ot} or protein structure prediction \cite{Jumper2021-oq}, bioinformatics tasks are typically evaluated by multiple metrics, some of which are not well understood \cite{Lutge2021-mt, Reinke2024-dw}.
-Additionally, ground truths are not always well-defined (e.g., derived with uncertainty from other experimental data), multiple tasks (e.g., represented by different reference datasets) may be evaluated for a single method and several ways to assess performance are possible.
+Additionally, ground truths are not always well-defined (e.g., derived with uncertainty from other experimental data) and multiple tasks (e.g., represented by different reference datasets) may be evaluated for a single method and several ways to assess performance are possible.
 Even when accompanied by dataset- and/or metric-specific performance measures, scaling and aggregation of results make it difficult to unpack fine-grained nuances of performance from a final summary table reported as a FunkyHeatmap \cite{funkyheatmap} as in most benchmarks (e.g., \cite{Saelens2019-jy}).
 Strobl \textit{et al.} push back against the `one method fits all datasets’ philosophy and advocate for highlighting dataset or parameter properties that are predictive of method performance \cite{Jelizarow2010-kr, Boulesteix2010-zj, Strobl2024-lp}.
 This aligns with what a data analyst wants: to identify the best performers in settings most similar to their problem at hand.
-This requires not only a thorough benchmark design, e.g., tracking of meaningful dataset metadata \cite{Strobl2024-lp}, but also can be supported by a benchmarking system that facilitates flexible navigation of results (e.g., via an interactive dashboard).
+This requires not only a thorough benchmark design, e.g., tracking of meaningful dataset metadata \cite{Strobl2024-lp}, but also can be supported by a benchmarking system that facilitates flexible navigation of results.